Danny-XCII/blog-framework/readme.md

 The method currently returns an object literal.
 Probably just a check for `empty( $post )`.
 Will add when default views are fleshed out.
 Feels like bad code at the moment.

+**List of stuff I need to fix:**

+- 404 or "This post doesn't exist" for posts that don't exist.
+- Query string routing.
+But it's cleaner than it was.
+- Lots of button functionality hasn't been added yet in the admin panel.
+- Create functions to manage settings from database and have `$app` retrieve these settings - make use of the admin page for settings.
+- ***ANYTHING ELSE THAT IS EMPTY OR NON-WORKING LINKS ETC ARE STUFF I'M WORKING ON STILL***